 Actions to consider in building an inclusive culture (for more on inclusive cultures, click here):

 - Development programmes such as mentoring and coaching

 - Training on building inclusive cultures for all employees

 - Development of networking groups e.g. for women

 - Including diversity and inclusion in values and all processes and policies

-If you would like help in putting any of these actions into place so that you can attract a wider talent pool, then get in touch to learn how EW Group can help you reap the business benefits of having a more diverse workplace.
+If you would like help in creating a more inclusive recruitment process to attract diverse talent to your organisation and support in tackling unconscious bias, get in touch to learn how EW Group can help you reap the business benefits of having a more diverse workplace.

 Inclusive recruitment is a core skill for managers.
 Their ability to recruit and select talent in an inclusive way has a direct impact on the quality and diversity of your talent.
 Sign up to our next Inclusive Recruitment open course or ask us about creating a bespoke in-house course for your managers.Read More